Zee1089/django-crud-app-ThesisMaster/README.md

 - **App Inspiration**: Some aspects of this application were inspired by the "Cat Collector" CRUD app developed during the General Assembly Software Engineering Immersive program.

-- **Assistance**: Some guidance and code suggestions were provided by ChatGPT, an AI language model created by OpenAI, which was used as a tool to refine ideas and troubleshoot code.
+- **Assistance**: Some guidance and code suggestions were provided by ChatGPT, a language model created by OpenAI, which was used as a tool to sometimes refine css and troubleshoot code.

 ## Technologies Used:

 **Python**: Language for Backend.

-**Django**: Web Framework for Backend.
+**Django**'s templates for rendering templates to users.
+Django's built-in session-based authentication.

 **PostgreSQL**: Relational database management system used to store research data securely.

-**HTML, CSS and JavaScript**: used to create interactive and user friendly interface for Frontend technologies.
+**HTML, CSS Flexbox and JavaScript**: used to create interactive and user friendly interface for Frontend technologies.

 **Heroku**: Cloud platform used for deployment, making MindMapp accessible online.